Click on the topic you want to explore below to get the FAQ information.

 A. Yes, you can submit your application even without this part being completed.
 Your reference provider will need to submit their letter by one week after the deadline for your application to be considered eligible.

-Q. Is it true I don't need to submit a copy of my Student Aid Report?
+Q. Is it true I don't need to submit a copy of my FAFSA Submission Summary?

-A. Your Student Aid Report (SAR), which is sent to you after you complete the FAFSA (Free Application for Federal Student Aid), is not required to apply for a Community Foundation scholarship.
-However, you are strongly encouraged to submit a copy of your SAR, because without it, you won’t be considered eligible for the many scholarships that list financial need as one of its criteria.
+A. Your FAFSA Submission Summary, which is sent to you after you complete the FAFSA (Free Application for Federal Student Aid), is not required to apply for a Community Foundation scholarship.
+However, you are strongly encouraged to submit a copy of your Summary, because without it, you won’t be considered eligible for the many scholarships that list financial need as one of its criteria.
+If you have submitted a FAFSA but have not yet received a Submission Summary, you may upload the confirmation email you received verifying your SAI.

 Q. Can I get an extension on the deadline?